-Adefovir dipivoxil is an antiviral medicine used to treat Hepatitis B. There are fewer than 40 people in New Zealand taking this medicine.
+Adefovir dipivoxil was an antiviral medicine used to treat Hepatitis B. There were fewer than 40 people in New Zealand taking this medicine.

-Supplies of adefovir dipivoxil will run out later in 2020.
+Supplies of adefovir dipivoxil ran out in 2020.

 We know that changing medicines can be disruptive.
 We apologise for any inconvenience.

 You will need to talk to your prescriber about an alternative to adefovir dipivoxil.
 There are other funded alternatives to treat hepatitis B. Your health care professional knows you and your clinical circumstances best.
 They are in the best place to advise you on the options.